-New Zealand Māori and Canadian First Nations, particularly from Western Canada, have regular visits and cultural exchanges, mostly independent of Government agencies.
-The New Zealand-Canada working holiday visa gives our young citizens the opportunity to visit and work in each other’s countries.
-This visa has recently been extended from 12 to 23 months.
+New Zealand Māori and Canadian Indigenous Peoples, particularly from Western Canada, have regular visits and cultural exchanges, mostly independent of government agencies.

 Exports to Canada

 |Tourism, wine, beef, lamb, agritech|

 |$635m||$193m||Fertilizers, wood products, aircraft parts, pork|

 Canada is New Zealand’s 12th largest export market worth NZ$1.1 billion (year ending June 2018).
 Two-way trade sits at just under NZ$2 billion.
 Tourism and travel are New Zealand’s largest export categories to Canada, followed by wine, beef and lamb.
 Exports to Canada are growing at a faster rate than New Zealand’s exports to the rest of the world.
 Canada’s main exports to New Zealand include machinery, wood, pork and fertilizers.

 Canada is a growing market for trade and investment, offering opportunities in health IT, wood and building products, agile technology including specialised manufacturing and clean technology, specialty food and beverages, and agritech.
 There's scope for more collaboration in research, science and technology in these areas.

 Canada has identified New Zealand as a priority established market under their Global Markets Action Plan, focusing on ICT, sustainable technology, oil and gas, and life sciences.
 Examples of commercial activity between our countries include an Ottawa company contracted to print New Zealand banknotes and passports, and Lockeed Martin Canada contracted for a New Zealand Navy frigate upgrade.

 We are working together for freer global and regional trade through the WTO and APEC.